HTTP header page template

 Top-of-page macros

 A number of macro calls appear at the top of the content section (immediately below the page frontmatter).
-You should update or delete them according to the advice below:
+These macros are automatically added by the toolchain (there is no need to add/remove):

 {{SeeCompatTable}}